BrunoRoese/backend-ecommerce/README.md

 Still on version 1.0

-Technologies used:
-Spring
+Used Spring and Maven
-MySql
+MySql for data base
-Maven
+Hamcrest, Junit and Mockito for unit testing